holleland/OffshoreWindPortfolios/readme.md

 The extracted sample for the 40 locations used in the paper is published here in agreement with the authors.

-### Animation of sequential build out for the NVE regions
+### Animation of sequential build-out for the NVE regions

 ![](output/sequential_buildout_animation.gif)